kazukinagata/next-amplify-template/README.md

 - [nprogress](https://github.com/rstacruz/nprogress)
 - Configured Amplify auth context, use `useAuthCtx` to retrieve current user
 - Convenience utilities such as `callGraphQL` and `checkAuth` to use with typescript
-- Simple withSSRAuth hoc for SSG
+- Simple withSSRAuth hoc for SSR

 ## Getting Started